 Differential settlement is controlled by the direction along the facing, in which the tolerance depends on the type and size of facing used, as well as the size of the open joints.
 The panels can freely rotate as the overall mass settles.
 EPDM bearing pads are placed in the horizontal joints of the panels, allowing for some vertical and rotational movement between the concrete units.
 As a reference, a wall with 5-ft by 5-ft concrete facing panels with ¾-inch open joints is designed to easily accommodate a differential settlement of 1 foot over 100 feet (1/100).
 Larger concrete panels or full-height panels will allow less differential settlement, and wire mesh facing will allow more because of its flexibility compared to concrete.

-Perpendicular to the face, a minimum 2.5% differential settlement can be handled by placing the soil reinforcements with the back end at a higher elevation than at the facing connection point.
+Perpendicular to the face, up to 2.5% differential settlement can be handled by placing the soil reinforcements with the back end at a higher elevation than at the facing connection point.
 See our construction manuals for more information.

 A T-Wall retaining wall is also a coherent gravity mass.
 It is generally not quite as flexible as an MSE structure, but it will handle total and differential settlement in a similar way.
 Up to nine inches of total settlement has been successfully designed for in the past, and more can be accommodated if necessary.

 T-Wall uses smaller open joints in the facing than MSE walls, and the stems provide some rigidity to the overall structure.
 The T-Wall units are stacked with EPDM bearing pads in between them to avoid concrete to concrete contact and provide some overall flexibility.
 The differential settlement tolerance can be expected to be between 1/150 and 1/200.